 Subject to regulation 20, the holder of a permit authorising the playing of the game of bingo is to pay to the Commission, within 7 days of the conclusion of a session of bingo (or such longer period as the Commission allows), 1% of the gross receipts obtained from participants in that session.

-[Regulation 21 inserted in Gazette 28 Jun 1996 p.
+[Regulation 21 inserted by Gazette 28 Jun 1996 p.
 3099.]

 21A.
 Times and number of sessions